Visa Inc.: Operating regulations

 Visa has a set of rules that govern the participation of financial institutions in its payment system.
 Acquiring banks are responsible for ensuring that their merchants comply with the rules.

 Rules address how a cardholder must be identified for security, how transactions may be denied by the bank, and how banks may cooperate for fraud prevention, and how to keep that identification and fraud protection standard and non-discriminatory.
 Other rules govern what creates an enforceable proof of authorization by the cardholder.

-The rules prohibit merchants from imposing a minimum or maximum purchase amount in order to accept a Visa card and from charging cardholders a fee for using a Visa card.
-In ten U.S. states, surcharges for the use of a credit card are forbidden by law (California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas) but a discount for cash is permitted under specific rules.
+The rules generally prohibit merchants from imposing a minimum or maximum purchase amount in order to accept a Visa card and from charging cardholders a fee for using a Visa card, but rules and laws vary by country.

+Rules in the United States

+Court decisions, legal settlements, and state statutes regulating surcharges and fees vary across the United States.
+It is illegal in three U.S. states and one territory (Connecticut, Massachusetts, Maine, and Puerto Rico) for merchants to impose surcharges for the use of a credit card.
+In those U.S. states where surcharges are permitted by law, merchants wishing to apply surcharges are required to abide by rules set by Visa.

+Visa permits merchants to ask for photo ID, although the merchant rule book states that merchants are not generally allowed to require photo ID to complete a transaction.
+However, Visa may grant a merchant permission to require photo ID for purposes of fraud control.

+The Dodd–Frank Act allows U.S. merchants to set a minimum purchase amount on credit card transactions, not to exceed $10.

+Rules outside the United States

 Some countries have banned the no-surcharge rule, most notably in Australia retailers may apply surcharges to any credit-card transaction, Visa or otherwise.
 In the UK the law was changed in January 2018 to prevent retailers from adding a surcharge to a transaction as per 'The Consumer Rights (Payment Surcharges) Regulations 2012'.

-Visa permits merchants to ask for photo ID, although the merchant rule book states that this practice is discouraged.
-As long as the Visa card is signed, a merchant may not deny a transaction because a cardholder refuses to show a photo ID.

-The Dodd–Frank Act allows U.S. merchants to set a minimum purchase amount on credit card transactions, not to exceed $10.
+Transaction security

-Recent complications include the addition of exceptions for non-signed purchases by telephone or on the Internet and an additional security system called "Verified by Visa" for purchases on the Internet.
+Other complications include the addition of exceptions for non-signed purchases by telephone or on the Internet and an additional security system called "Verified by Visa" for purchases on the Internet.

-In September 2014, Visa Inc, launched a new service to replace account information on plastic cards with "token" – a digital account number.
+In September 2014, Visa Inc, launched a new service to replace account information on plastic cards with tokens – a digital account number.

 Products

 Visa Credit Cards

-Depending on the geographical location, Visa card issuer issue the following tiers of cards, from the lowest to the highest:
+Depending on the geographical location, Visa card issuers issue the following tiers of cards, from the lowest to the highest: